erellaz/pdf/README.md

 Also has a QT interface for those who do not want to script.

-The install of pypdf with pip seems to install an outdated version of pypdf.
+The install of pypdf with pip seems to install an outdated version of pypdf (in particular add_page() does not know the 'format' argument).
 The proper installation of pypdf is this:

 - git clone https://github.com/reingart/pyfpdf.git
 - cd pyfpdf